Mural Paintings in Temple Complex

 4. Celestial Maidens Weaving Silk

-This painting depicts immortal maidens brocading silk fabric.
+- This painting depicts immortal maidens brocading silk fabric.
 Warp threads are fed into a loom and then are continually interwoven with weft threads.
 Warp and weft relate to longitude and latitude respectively, and the cross points wherein vertical and horizontal threads meet are known in Korean as ‘ol (a warp-weft intersection).’
 Therefore, when longitude and latitude lines meet in a proper configuration, this contact is described as ‘olbareuda (correct or right).'
 This wall mural symbolizes the realization of Dao-unified self through practicing proper and righteous words and actions in your cultivation life.
 It is because that Dao is yin-yang, yin-yang is the principle, the principle is precisely warp-weft, and warp-weft is the universal law.

 5. The Noble Populace Clad in Brocade